Lori Loughlin, Husband to Plead Guilty Today in College Admissions Scandal

 Loughlin will plead guilty to one count of conspiracy to commit wire and mail fraud.
 She will serve two months in prison, pay a $150,000 fine and spend two years of supervised release with community service.

-Both are accused of paying half a million dollars to get their two daughters into the University of Southern California under the guise they were athletic recruits.
+Both are accused of paying half a million dollars to get their two daughters into the University of Southern California under the guise of athletic recruits.

-Loughlin and her husband are the 23rd and 24th parents to plead guilty in the college admission scandal.
+Loughlin and her husband, who announced their plea changes on Thursday, are the 23rd and 24th parents to plead guilty in the college admission scandal.

-While others, including fellow actress Felicity Huffman, plead guilty almost immediately - the couple continued to deny they did anything wrong.
+While others, including fellow actress Felicity Huffman, pleaded guilty almost immediately, the couple continued to deny they did anything wrong.

 NBC10 Boston legal analyst Michael Coyne weighed in on why this plea ultimately came.